sliver-labs/semicolon-cafe/tx-generator/README.md

 ## Requirements

 You need a funded wallet on your rollup.
 If needed, bridge funds from your rollup's parent chain before proceeding.
+The bridging command can be found in the hackathon guide.

 ## Setup